Lyndondshelton/hello-world/README.md

 # hello-world
 It's tradition :]

 Hello World!
 My name is Lyndon.
-I am a Computer Science student at IUP.
+I am a Computer Science student at IUP and these are all the programming languages I've studied.